raymondlouie/MiniMarS/README.md

 # MiniMarS

-MiniMarS finds the markers that best define a cluster, using a number of different pre-existing methods.
+MiniMarS finds the protein markers that best define biological clusters, using a number of different pre-existing methods for marker selection.

 ## Installation